clytaemnestra/tech-blog/_posts/2025-05-01-djangocon.md

   <img src="./images/posts/djangocon2/paolo.jpg" alt="Large mural depicting historical scenes in Wrocław" style="max-width: 99%; height: auto;">
 </div>

-## The Day D
+## The Talk Day
 I fell asleep at 3 am and woke up at 6.
 I went to the auditorium expecting maybe ten people to show up, since it was 9 am after all.
 To my biggest surprise, the room was so packed that people were standing, with no empty seats left!

 I thought a few of my slides might be funny, but the audience laughed and followed my stories the whole way.
 It felt amazing!

 Afterwards, many folks came up and shared more bizarre bug stories with me.
-Might have to do a second part next year.
+Might have to do a second part next year!
+Big thanks to everyone for sharing your stories with me!

 <div class="image-row">
   <img src="./images/posts/djangocon2/talk2.png" alt="Wrocław at night with fog and illuminated streets" style="max-width: 64%;">